BarryDigby/CIRIquant_v1.0.1/README.md

   * Convert the bam files to fastq R1, fastq R2 files
   * Run the reads through CIRIquant
   * Store bams as cram, remove fastq files after use

+Calculate computational cost if being sent to ICHEC